explainers-by-googlers/partitioned-popins/README.md

 * How do Partitioned Popins interact with permission delegation and iframe-based permission policies?
 * How do Partitioned Popins interact with Storage Access API requests and active Storage Access permissions?
 * Should autofill information be keyed on opener+popin-origin to prevent autofill based on popin-origin alone?
+* How will developer tools expose information about partitioned popins?

 ## Alternatives Considered